 Suicide Prevention Actions

-The American Foundation for Suicide Prevention suggests that you ask your spouse about any suicide plans that your spouse may have made.
-Remove all dangerous objects from the house, such as guns, knives and ropes.
+The American Foundation for Suicide Prevention suggests communicating with your partner as much as possible.
 Make an appointment for your spouse with a therapist.
 A therapist can help your loved one change pervasive negative thoughts to more positive ones, and can put your spouse on antidepressant medication.
 You may also want to make an appointment for your spouse with your family physician, as some physical illnesses can cause depression.